Level the Playing Field

 We are a network of dedicated people who make it our responsibility to help those in need.

-Joined by others in the community, we provide direct assistance and support without red tape.
+Joined by others in the Stamford, Darien and lower Fairfield County communities, we provide direct assistance and support without red tape.

 And, we are proud of what a small group of concerned citizens can do with a heart and a vision.